MERIT: Modular Framework for Multimodal Misinformation Detection with Web-Grounded Reasoning: Methodology

-For each generated question, the system queries DuckDuckGo web search and retrieves up to 5 results.
-The answer synthesis prompt receives the question along with titles, URLs, and text snippets from search results.
-The model synthesizes concise answers (2-5 sentences) grounded in the provided evidence.
+For each question, the system queries DuckDuckGo and retrieves up to 5 results.
+The answer synthesis prompt receives titles, URLs, and snippets, then produces a concise answer (2--5 sentences) with explicit source citations.
+When sources conflict, the model summarizes differing perspectives and cites each separately.
+The output includes a calibrated confidence score; low scores signal sparse or contradictory evidence, which the judgment module uses to avoid overconfident classification.
+Complete prompts appear in the Appendix.

-Critically, the prompt requires explicit source citations.
-The model must cite specific URLs and titles for all factual claims in its answer.
-When sources present conflicting information, the model summarizes differing perspectives and cites each source separately.
-This citation-grounded approach ensures answers remain traceable to source material for audit purposes.

-The model outputs structured JSON containing the textual answer, array of citation objects with URLs and titles, calibrated confidence score reflecting answer certainty, and a brief rationale explaining how it arrived at the answer.
-Low confidence scores signal cases where search results were sparse, contradictory, or failed to address the question—information the final judgment module uses to avoid overconfident classification.